 ARM II: Patients receive cisplatin IV over 1 hour on day 1 and veliparib PO BID on days 1-14.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 9 weeks for 54 weeks, every 18 weeks until progression, and then every 6 months for up to 5 years after progression.
+After completion of study treatment, patients are followed up every 9 weeks for 54 weeks, every 18 weeks until progression, and then every 6 months for up to 5 years after registration.

 Trial Phase Phase II